coderaiser/wisdom/README.md

 # Publish

 Publish is simpler then ever.
-One command insteed of five:
+One command insteed of six:

 ```sh
 git add package.json